Madonna fandom: Cultural analysis

-The Madonna fandom attracted numerous analysis flourished in the emerging fan studies and also, the Madonna studies in late twentieth century.
+The Madonna fandom also attracted numerous cultural analysis flourished in the emerging fan studies and also, the Madonna studies in late twentieth century.
 Professors Gail Dines and Jean M. Humez, cited that "the most visible and most scrutinized Madonna fans [were] the wannabe's adolescent white girls".
 One of the first to study Madonna and her fans is John Fiske, whom studies have been cited by various other academics over years.
 In the compendium The Madonna Connection (1993), it was written:

 The earliest studiers focused about Madonna herself: her appearance, clothes, what she does and says, and what she represents for them.
 The main impact of these descriptions was found in her wannabes.
 A contemporary comment from 1985, says: "She appears to her fans as one of them, a young girl simply".
 Fiske seen Madonna offering "her fans access to semiotic and social power, which in turn, may empower the fan's sense of self and thus affect her behavior in social situations".
 Similarly, Graham Cray concurred that she provided a "vehicle for escape" for the majority of her fans, saying that "she erects a screen on which the public can project their own fantasies".

 During this century, also proliferated the studies of video music and the audience reception theory; various analysis on Madonna fandom were conducted in this vein.
 In 1990, professors Jane Brown, Anne Barton White and Laurie Schulze, presented the videos of "Papa Don't Preach" and "Open Your Heart" in three different universities and used a newspaper poll to set college student responses toward Madonna.
 Students were classified in genders and races; as well to determine level in Madonna fandom: Madonna haters, fans and neutral viewers.
 Another student's reaction was conducted by Thomas K. Nakayama and Lisa N. Peñaloza in 1993; Canadian professor Karlene Faith argues that such studies "give indicators that Madonna's fans as much as her detractors, bring a multicity of interpretations to her work".